Of All The Varieties Of Fish, These 5 Are The Healthiest!

 We have compiled a list of the top 5 healthiest varieties of fish for you.
 Take a look.

 All species of salmon thrive in Alaska due to its untouched resources.
 Alaskan water is subject to close monitoring, strict quotas and careful management.
 This is why Alaskan salmon is healthier and more sustainable as compared to all other forms of the fishery.
 Remember, the smaller and the younger the fish is, the lesser mercury it contains.

 There is a good reason why sardines from Pacific are making to a good position in the list of the healthiest foods in the world.
 Sardines are packed with 1950 mg of omega 3 fatty acids in every 3-ounce serving.
 To add to omega 3s, they are also one of the few foods rich in Vitamin D.

 3. Atlantic mackerel

-Atlantic mackerel is a strong flavoured fish with good levels of omega 3s and proteins.
-This one is a fast-growing fish which can handle high amount of fishing easily.
+Atlantic mackerel is a strongly flavored fish with good levels of omega 3s and proteins.
+This one is a fast-growing fish which can handle a high amount of fishing easily.
 The fish tastes amazing with some strong spices.
 Remember, the smaller it is, the lesser mercury it contains.

 Oysters are packed with protein and omega 3s irrespective of whether they are steamed or raw.
 However, people with health conditions like AIDS or cancer should avoid oysters due to a likelihood of bacterial contamination.